projectcalico/calico/reference/node/configuration.md

 * Felix, the Calico daemon that runs on every node and provides endpoints.
 * BIRD, the BGP daemon that distributes routing information to other nodes.
-* confd, a daemon that watches the Calico datastore for config changes and updates BIRD’s config files.
+* confd, a daemon that watches the Calico datastore for config changes and updates BIRD's config files.

 For manifest-based installations, `{{site.nodecontainer}}` is primarily configured through environment variables, typically set in the deployment manifest.
 Individual nodes may also be updated through the Node